bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 3-2.</b> The result of our circle overlay loop</i></small></small></p>

-What we've done here is vary the vertical position of the cy attribute and increase the radius r for two sets of circles each time the loop runs.
+<p>What we've done here is vary the vertical position of the cy attribute
+and increase the radius r for two sets of circles each time the loop runs.
 The circle sets are differentiated by their color (slightly) and initial positions.
-A final circle outside the loop provides a subtle outline to frame the circle sets.
+A final circle outside the loop provides a subtle outline to frame the circle sets.</p>

-Ellipses are similar to circles but offer two radii attributes -- rx and ry -- instead of the single r.
+<p>Ellipses are similar to circles but offer two radii attributes -- rx and
+ry -- instead of the single r.
 In the first generative sketch from Chapter 1, we saw the ellipse in action.
-Here's the relevant snippet:
+Here's the relevant snippet:</p>

 <pre>
 // <i>Create our ellipse.</i>